maxsw02/lammps/doc/src/pair_brownian.rst

 Mixing, shift, table, tail correction, restart, rRESPA info
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-For atom type pairs I,J and I != J, the two cutoff distances for these pair styles can be mixed.
+For atom type pairs I,J and I != J, the two cutoff distances for this pair style can be mixed.
 The default mix value is *geometric*\ .
 See the "pair_modify" command for details.

-These pair styles do not support the :doc:`pair_modify <pair_modify>` shift option for the energy of the pair interaction.
+This pair style does not support the :doc:`pair_modify <pair_modify>` shift option for the energy of the pair interaction.

-The :doc:`pair_modify <pair_modify>` table option is not relevant for these pair styles.
+The :doc:`pair_modify <pair_modify>` table option is not relevant for this pair style.

-These pair styles do not support the :doc:`pair_modify <pair_modify>` tail option for adding long-range tail corrections to energy and pressure.
+This pair style does not support the :doc:`pair_modify <pair_modify>` tail option for adding long-range tail corrections to energy and pressure.

-These pair styles write their information to :doc:`binary restart files
-<restart>`, so pair_style and pair_coeff commands do not need to be
-specified in an input script that reads a restart file.
+This pair style writes its information to :doc:`binary restart files <restart>`, so pair_style and pair_coeff commands do not need to be specified in an input script that reads a restart file.

-These pair styles can only be used via the *pair* keyword of the :doc:`run_style respa <run_style>` command.
-They do not support the *inner*, *middle*, *outer* keywords.
+This pair style can only be used via the *pair* keyword of the :doc:`run_style respa <run_style>` command.
+It does not support the *inner*, *middle*, *outer* keywords.

 ----------